 Restrictions on the Amount of Phosphates in Domestic Laundry Cleaning Products

 Article 14 allows Member States to lay down national rules concerning the use of phosphates in detergents.
-After consultation, the UK has decided to limit the weight of inorganic phosphate expressed as phosphorus in domestic laundry detergents to no more that 0.4% of the weight of the detergent.
-By virtue of paragraph 9 of the Detergents Regulations 2010 it will be prohibited to place on the market a domestic laundry detergent that fails to comply with this requirement after 1 January 2015.
+After consultation, the UK decided to limit the weight of inorganic phosphate expressed as phosphorus in domestic laundry detergents to no more that 0.4% of the weight of the detergent.

-On 19 April 2012 a consolidated version of Regulation (EC) No. 648/2004 was published, containing the latest adopted amendment, Regulation (EU) No. 259/2012.
+However, on 19 April 2012 a consolidated version of Regulation (EC) No. 648/2004 was published, containing the latest adopted amendment, Regulation (EU) No. 259/2012.
 This imposes a restriction on phosphates in domestic laundry and dishwasher detergents.
-The UK is currently considering the process of transposition.

-You can view the associated documents on the EU website.
+You can view the associated EU documents on the EU website.

 Article 16 provides that the Commission will review and report on Regulation 648/2004.
 It may submit proposals if appropriate dealing with anaerobic biodegradation, and with the biodegradation of the main non-surfactant ingredients in organic detergents.